-How do we start saving ourselves and the planet?
-An enormous question which can feel impossible to overcome.
+This is an enormous question which can feel impossible to answer.
 Simply suggesting we DO something is not enough we have to address what stops us.

 When I read this quote I felt a massive inner YES.
 There is an answer so let’s take a look.

 I am so sick and tired of all the moaning, complaining and criticising that goes on in human lives, mine included.
 It’s about time we grew up as a species and started taking responsibility for what we can do about it, whatever IT is.

 Almost everything we gripe on about is something we could actually take action on.

 When are we going to?